Quantum158/Speed-Tracking/README.md

 ## Usage with Other Spreadsheet Software
 This spreadsheet was designed for use with functionality provided by Excel, which may not be provided in a compatible manner elsewhere.
 As such, I cannot guarantee it will work with other software, including GoogleⓇ Sheets.

+# Known Bugs
+* Adding multiple new template pages before renaming the sheet can cause errors

 # License
 This project is licensed under the GNU General Public License 3.0